ChangwuHuang/ChangwuHuang_OldVersion.github.io/_pages/about.md

 [**Project**](https://scholar.google.fr/citations?view_op=view_citation&hl=zh-CN&user=QRnmYfkAAAAJ&sortby=pubdate&citation_for_view=QRnmYfkAAAAJ:bFI3QPDXJZMC) <strong><span class='show_paper_citations' data='QRnmYfkAAAAJ:bFI3QPDXJZMC'></span></strong>

-**Impact Statement:** Parameter tuning, that is, to find appropriate parameter settings (or configurations) of algorithms so that their performance is optimized, is an important task in the development and application of metaheuristics.
+Parameter tuning, that is, to find appropriate parameter settings (or configurations) of algorithms so that their performance is optimized, is an important task in the development and application of metaheuristics.
 Automating this task, i.e., developing algorithmic procedure to address parameter tuning task, is highly desired and has attracted significant attention from the researchers and practitioners.
 During last two decades, many automatic parameter tuning approaches have been proposed.
 This paper presents a comprehensive survey of automatic parameter tuning methods for metaheuristics.
 A new classification (or taxonomy) of automatic parameter tuning methods is introduced according to the structure of tuning methods.
 The existing automatic parameter tuning approaches are reviewed and their main strengths and weaknesses are discussed, which is helpful for new researchers or practitioners to select appropriate tuning methods to use.
 </div>
 </div>